webpack/webpack.js.org/src/content/configuration/resolve.md

 Attempt to resolve these extensions in order.

-If multiple files share the same name but have different extensions, resolve the one with the extension listed first and skip the rest.
+W> If multiple files share the same name but have different extensions, webpack will resolve the one with the extension listed first in the array and skip the rest.

 __webpack.config.js__